karlch/vimiv/readme.md

 To remove vimiv the standard `sudo make uninstall` works.

 ## Documentation
-Vimiv comes with two man-page for further documentation: vimiv(1) for general information and vimivrc(5) for the configuration files.
+Vimiv comes with two man-pages for further documentation: vimiv(1) for general information and vimivrc(5) for the configuration files.

 ## Thanks to